When is the Best Time to Visit Japan with Kids and What to Pack

 Seasons and Weather in Japan and What Clothing to Pack

 Here’s what to expect when it comes to the weather and seasons in Japan and what you should pack.
-Note unless you have a specific brand of sunscreen or skincare, etc, you like to use, you can buy everything you need from stores in Japan.
+Note unless you have a specific brand of sunscreen or skincare, etc, you like to use, you can buy everything you need from drugstores in Japan.
+However, if you have sensitive skin, I don’t recommend buying cosmetics in Japan.
+I say this as someone with eczema — I can only use prescription cream and high-end makeup from department stores (like Lancome).

 If you’re wondering where to buy things like clothes, soap, baby food, formula, diapers, and so on for kids, make sure to read my guide about children’s stores in Japan.
 Use Google Maps to look up any of these stores and I guarantee there will be one near you.
 (My article also has a Google Map for locations in Tokyo.
 For Osaka, read this article and for Kyoto, read this.)

-Note that the average temperatures will be for Tokyo since the national averages will skew the numbers due to Hokkaido.
+Note that the average temperatures I am sharing in this article are for Tokyo since the national averages will skew the numbers due to Hokkaido (very cold) and Okinawa (warm).

-⭐️Tip: There are some places in Japan, such as certain hotels, ryokan, restaurants, and play areas, that will require you to remove your shoes.
+⭐️Tip: There are some places in Japan, such as certain hotels, ryokan, restaurants, and indoor playgrounds, that will require you to remove your shoes.
 So please bring shoes that are easy to take off and put on, especially for kids!

 Spring